gsampallo/PastillaRemember/readme.md

 # PastillaRemember

-A little iot app to remeber take the pill
+A little iot app to remember take the pill

 ![7](image/20210515_220450.jpg)